j2rong/HeadsOff/README.md

 - **Problems**

   Feel free to [open an issue](https://github.com/j2rong/HeadsOff/issues/new) if there is any problem.
-You can install [HeadsOff with log enabled build](https://github.com/j2rong/HeadsOff/releases/download/v0.2.28/HeadsOff_v0.2.28.65_log_2016-02-28.apk) and submit the logs (you can find it in Xposed Installer) to help identify the issue.
+You can turn on the logs and submit (you can find it in Xposed Installer) to help identify the issue.